florentine-ai/mcp/README.md

 # Florentine.ai MCP Server - Talk to your MongoDB data

-The Florentine.ai Model Context Protocol (MCP) Sserver lets you integrate **natural language querying for your MongoDB data** directly into your custom AI Agent or AI Desktop App.
+The Florentine.ai Model Context Protocol (MCP) Server lets you integrate **natural language querying for your MongoDB data** directly into your custom AI Agent or AI Desktop App.

 Questions are forwarded by the AI Agent to the MCP Server, transformed into MongoDB aggregations and the **aggregation results are returned to the agent** for further processing.

 Also has a couple of **extra features** under the hood, e.g.:

 - **Secure data separation** for multi-tenant usage
+- **Automated schema exploration**
 - **Semantic vector search/RAG support** with automated embedding creation
 - **Advanced lookup support**
 - **Exclusion of keys**

-> [!NOTE]
-> If you are looking for our API you can [find it here](https://github.com/florentine-ai/api).
+> **Note:** If you are looking for our API you can [find it here](https://github.com/florentine-ai/api).

 ## Contents